tmobile/magentaA11y/_checklist-native/link.md

 mobile:
   swipe: |
-    Focus moves to the element
+    Focus moves to the element, expresses its name, role (state, if applicable) rotor/lcm: |
-  rotor/lcm: |
     Links can be navigated to and activated from the Rotor/Local Context Menu or by focus/double tap.
 Only one way is required.
   doubletap: |